natereid72/gitops/README.md

 # Base Example of Crossplane Repo for Argo CD

+This repo will configure Argo CD to install Crossplane and Gatekeeper into the cluster Argo CD is running in.
+Secondly, it installs a Crossplane configuration for Azure Cloud that defines XRDs and Composition to deploy an AKS cluster.
+It then makes an Azure Cloud config (`aks-cluster`) available for creation of the AKS cluster.

+For MacOS only, you can use the shell script file locates here to automate the process.

 /platform contains the XRD, Composition, and Provider configs.

 /aks contains an example XR manifest to create an AKS cluster